kapaha/kapaha/README.md

 <div align="center">

 ## About
 Greetings!
 I'm Kai, a passionate web developer actively exploring new job opportunities.
-With a diverse range of projects under my belt, I have honed my skills in HTML5, CSS3, JavaScript, ReactJS, Vue, C#, and SQL.
+With a diverse range of projects under my belt, I have honed my skills in HTML5, CSS3, JavaScript, Vue, Nuxt, C#, and SQL.
 I thrive on transforming creative ideas into functional and visually appealing web applications.

 ----------------------------------